Moscow says U.S. working on military 'scenarios' at Russia's borders

-MOSCOW (Reuters) - Russian Defense Minister Sergei Shoigu accused the United States on Thursday of working on military “scenarios” near Russia’s borders that he said were a source of grave concern.
+MOSCOW, Oct 16 (Reuters) - Russian Defence Minister Sergei Shoigu accused the United States on Thursday of working on military “scenarios” near Russia’s borders that he said were a source of grave concern.

 Interfax news agency quoted Shoigu as expressing surprise at a speech on Wednesday in which U.S. Defense Secretary Chuck Hagel said U.S. armed forces “must deal with a revisionist Russia - with its modern and capable Army - on NATO’s doorstep”.